Reviewing SiteOne Landscape Supply (NYSE:SITE) and Euro Tech (NASDAQ:CLWT)

 |N/A

-SiteOne Landscape Supply currently has a consensus price target of $219.22, indicating a potential downside of 7.85%.
-Given SiteOne Landscape Supply’s higher possible upside, analysts clearly believe SiteOne Landscape Supply is more favorable than Euro Tech.
+SiteOne Landscape Supply presently has a consensus price target of $219.22, suggesting a potential upside of 6.39%.
+Given SiteOne Landscape Supply’s higher probable upside, equities analysts clearly believe SiteOne Landscape Supply is more favorable than Euro Tech.

 Summary